ToxicFrog/doom-mods/gzap/doc/protocol.md

 `nick` is the player's in-game name, used to extract chat messages from the log (as a workaround for the difficulty in knowing when to emit `AP-CHAT` messages).

+`slot` and `seed` are information about the generated game: the player's slot name and the world seed string.
+The client uses these when establishing the connection to the server.

 #### `AP-ACK { id }`